 The dental industry also benefits from the many advantages of additive manufacturing.
 Any desired complex indications can be constructed highly precisely and in record time layer-by-layer with bio-compatible material.
-The dental pad with dental crowns shown was produced within six hours with around 1,200 layers.
+The dental pad with dental crowns shown was produced within approximately three hours with around 1,200 layers.

 Component from the R&D field

 During application or parameter development, the build job shown is used.
 In doing so, the long rods are processed to form tensile test specimens after they have been cut from the substrate plate.
 They can be used to check the strength and deformability of the component.
 After cutting and grinding, the other square components are inspected for potential fine defects under the microscope.
 In both cases, this is in order to assure the quality of the components.